 Threatened AbortionEn Español (Spanish Version)

 Threatened abortion is a diagnosis that is made during the first 20 weeks of pregnancy.
-Vaginal bleeding could suggest an increased risk of
+While some women have vaginal bleeding in the first 3 months of pregnancy, bleeding and symptoms that could suggest an increased risk of

 Fetus in First Trimester